lohedges/slsm/README.md

 ### Boundary
 An object for the discretised boundary.
 The `discretise` method solves for a set of boundary points and segments given the current mesh and level set.
+Following this, the `computeAreaFractions` method can determine the material area fraction in each of the finite element cells.

 ### InputOutput
 Provides functionality for reading and writing data structures.
-Currently only writes level set information in ParaView readable VTK format.
+Currently able to write: level set information, boundary points and segments, and material area fractions.
+Data can be written as plain text (.txt) or in ParaView readable VTK format.
 Methods should be able to read/write files in the current directory, or from a user defined path.

 ## To Do
 Next on the agenda...

-* Add tests for `LevelSet`, `FastMarchingMethod`, and `Boundary` objects.
-* Add method to compute element are fractions to `Boundary` object.
 * Start working on `Sensitivity` object.
+* Understand the SLP sub-problem in Peter's code.

 ## Limitations
 * Limited to two-dimensional systems.